Skip to main contentSkip to footer

 Global Health - Current Stories in Global Health

-Our Current Stories in Global Health online event series will run quarterly throughout 2023, and aims to simplify Global Health research, policy and practice.
+Our Current Stories in Global Health online event series runs quarterly throughout the year and aims to simplify Global Health research, policy and practice.

 Each session will demonstrate case studies of excellent Global Health interventions, bridging the gap between theory and practice.